lukso-network/docs/docs/standards/lukso-standard-proposals/01-lsp2-json-schema.md

 :::success Useful Tip

-Our [javascript library `erc725.js`](../../tools/erc725js/getting-started.md) makes it easy to read + write data encoded according to the LSP2 Schema, without going through all the encoding complexity manually.
+Our [JavaScript library `erc725.js`](../../tools/erc725js/getting-started.md) makes it easy to read + write data encoded according to the LSP2 Schema, without going through all the encoding complexity manually.

 :::